Skip to content(if available)orjump to list(if available)

 > California is not even close to being a swing state, afaik?

-California has a lot of political donors - likely the most registered voters for both major parties since 1 in 12 Americans are in California.
+As the most populous state, California has a lot of political donors - likely the most registered members in a state for both major parties.
+1 in 8 Americans are in California.
 Those many small-value & high-roller donors help finance the swing state operations, but need to be activated.
 Donors are why both Republican and Democratic party candidates held events in California, when it's not in play.

 pchristensen